 The School covers the full cost of housing for the spring semester by paying for a double shared room in the Washington Internship Student Housing (WISH) program.
 Most WISH residences are located near Capitol Hill and are convenient to local transportation, including the DC Metro.

 Applications are due by October 14th and will be considered on a first-come basis.
 Early applications are strongly encouraged since the program is limited to 14 seats.
-To be eligible for the program, students must have a minimum of 12 credits completed at the start of the spring semester, be in good standing with no blocks on their student record, and hold a minimum 3.2 GPA.
-Students must submit the application with a current resume to email@example.com.
+To be eligible for the program, students must be in good standing with no blocks on their student record and hold a minimum 3.2 GPA.
+Students must submit the application with a current resume to firstname.lastname@example.org.
 Applicants may be asked to interview in-person with The Washington Semester faculty if more information is needed.
 Students will be notified by email of their acceptance by November 3rd.

 - Accepted students must by November 30th complete an application form with the Washington Internship Student Housing Program (WISH) and provide the program with a $200 security deposit that is refunded at the end of the spring semester.